Generalised correlated batched bandits via the ARC algorithm with application to dynamic pricing: Batched ARC via Large Sample Theory

-In order to implement a multi-armed bandit algorithm, we need an efficient way to update our estimate of the parameter $\Theta$, together with its precision.
-As our observations are obtained in batches, we shall use a large sample approximation to update via a normal-normal conjugate model.
+In order to apply the ARC approach to a batched bandit problem, we need to understand the evolution of the process $(M_t, D_t)$ describing the posterior distribution.
+As our observations arrive in batches, we use a large sample approximation to update via a classical normal-normal conjugate model for Bayesian inference.